Albert Rothenberg: Career

 As an undergraduate at Harvard College, Rothenberg majored in Social Relations and graduated with honors.
 There, he was influenced to pursue later research in creativity through the example and thought of psychologists Henry Murray and George Klein.
-His medical career began at Tufts University School of Medicine where he was awarded both the annual Dermatology Prize and Medical Alumni Award.
-After graduation as doctor of medicine he went on to pursue residency training in psychiatry at Yale University School of Medicine.
+His medical career began at Tufts University School of Medicine, where he was awarded both the annual Dermatology Prize and Medical Alumni Award.
+After graduation as doctor of medicine, he went on to pursue residency training in psychiatry at Yale University School of Medicine.

 In 1960, he was appointed to the Yale Medical School faculty.
 During early years at Yale, he was supported in research and teaching by two successive 5-year federal Research Career Investigator Grants.
 There was an interruption of two years when Rothenberg served as Captain in the U.S. Army Medical Corps as Chief Psychiatrist for American military personnel in Puerto Rico and the Caribbean area.
-For this service, he received both a Letter of commendation and a Certificate of Merit.
+For this service, he received both a Letter of Commendation and a Certificate of Merit.
 He then returned to Yale Medical School, where he remained for nearly 20 years.

 In 1976, Rothenberg moved to the University of Connecticut Department Of Psychiatry at Farmington, where he served as the Clinical Director and Director of Psychiatric Residency for the next three years.
-In 1979, he became the Director of Research at the Austen Riggs Center, an open psychiatric hospital in Stockbridge, Massachusetts and a member of the Harvard Medical School faculty.
+In 1979 he became the Director of Research at the Austen Riggs Center, an open psychiatric hospital in Stockbridge, Massachusetts, and a member of the Harvard Medical School faculty.

 Rothenberg was appointed Clinical Professor of Psychiatry at Harvard in 1986.
-The same year, he began a course of three separate research years as a Fellow at institutes for advanced study.
-In 1986, he was a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University; In 1993, he was a Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences in Wassenaar; and he returned as a Fellow to CASBS in 2014.
+That year, he began a course of three separate research years as a Fellow at institutes for advanced study.
+In 1986 he was a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+In 1993 he was a Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences in Wassenaar, and he returned as a Fellow to CASBS in 2014.

-In addition to his research on creativity, he has published two novels: Living Color (2001), a story about the slashing of a famous painting in the modern art museum in Amsterdam and Madness and Glory (2012), a story about Dr. Phillipe Pinel, the father of modern psychiatry.
+In addition to his research on creativity, he published two novels: Living Color (2001), a story about the slashing of a famous painting in the modern art museum in Amsterdam, and Madness and Glory (2012), a story about Dr. Phillipe Pinel, the father of modern psychiatry.